 Although the government gave taxpayers a few extra days to get their financial affairs in order, some were reluctant to file.
 What happens if you file taxes a day late?

 The short answer is that you’ll likely face penalties — with interest — from the IRS.
-That’s why taxpayers who need more time to file their returns request an extension.
-That extension gives them more time to file their returns, but it doesn’t push back the deadline for paying any taxes owed, so the IRS recommends estimating and paying any taxes due by the regular deadline.
+That’s why taxpayers who need more time to file their returns are urged to request an extension.
+Although the extension gives them more time to file their returns, it doesn’t push back the deadline for paying any taxes owed, so the IRS recommends estimating and paying any taxes due by the regular deadline.

 You’re also subject to the failure-to-pay penalty if you don’t pay the taxes you owe by the tax deadline, as the IRS explains in a separate article.
 That penalty is 0.5 percent of your unpaid taxes for each full or partial month that your tax payment is late, up to 25 percent of your unpaid taxes.